About the Australian Youth Band

 In his days off from AYB, Richard is the Instrumental Music Director at Yarra Hills Secondary College, where he teaches Clarinet, Saxophone, Voice and Piano, and directs the College ensembles.
-The College Senior Concert Band had very successful tours to New Zealand in 2010 and 2014, and is now preparing for another New Zealand tour in 2018.
+The College Senior Concert Band had very successful tours to New Zealand in 2010, 2014 and 2018.

 Richard lists as career highlights, the Australian Youth Band’s performances or parades in such cities as San Diego, San Francisco, Los Angeles, Calgary, Beijing, Shanghai, Christchurch and Penang.
 AYB continues to achieve a high standard of performance and is constantly praised for its professionalism and musicianship, which is testament to Richard’s direction and energy, and his 2005 vision of lifting the band’s profile.